Concrete convergence rates for common fixed point problems under Karamata regularity: Applications and examples

 As shown in \cite[Section~4.2.1]{LLP20} and \cite[Section~6.2]{LL20}, a so-called \emph{entropic error bound} holds between $C_1 \coloneqq \expCone$ and $C_2 \coloneqq \left\{x \in \R^3 \mid x_2 = 0\right\}$.
 More precisely, there exists a constant $\kappa_B > 0$ and a function $\psi_B$ such that \eqref{eq:keb} holds and $\psi_B$ satisfies

 for sufficiently small $a$.

 Consider the AP algorithm applied to the feasibility problem of finding $x\in C_1 \cap C_2$.
-We previously analyzed the convergence rate in \cite[Section~6.2]{LL20} and we were able to conclude the rate is faster than any sublinear rate, but the estimate is worse than any linear rate.
+Although the projection onto $\expCone$ does not seem to have a known closed form, there is a fast and reliable numerical algorithm available \cite{Fr23}.
+We previously analyzed the convergence rate of AP applied to $C_1$ and $C_2$ in \cite[Section~6.2]{LL20} and we were able to conclude the rate is faster than any sublinear rate, but the estimate is worse than any linear rate.
 This was also observed empirically, see Figure~1 in \cite{LL20}.
 Here, however, we obtain a finer result that indicates where the rate is located in the gap between linear and sublinear rates.

 Continuing our analysis, from \eqref{eq:psi_ent} and \eqref{eq:hat_phi}, we conclude that the function $\phi$ in Theorem~\ref{theo:rate} takes the form

 for sufficiently small $t$ and $\kappa:= \frac{9}{2}\kappa_B^2$.
 Note that $t = o(\phi(t))$ as $t\to 0_+$.
 Moreover, $\phi$ is continuous and increasing on $(0,\,a]$ for some small enough $a$.
 So, we restrict $\phi$ on $(0,\,a]$.
 Let $g(s):=\frac{1}{s\phi^{-}(1/s)}$ for $s\in[1/\delta,\,\infty)$.
 Applying the second half of Theorem~\ref{theorem_int}~(iii) and letting $f:=\phi$, we obtain